BlueImp78/DKC2-Practice-Edition/readme.md

 # DKC2-Practice-Edition
- A practice romhack for DKC2 with level select and fast retry features
+ Source code for the DKC2 practice hack with level select and fast retry features